adlajebara/regression-python/README.md

 # Regression-Python
-I wrote this code while taking a summer course in Python at Chalmers university.
+I wrote this code as part of an assingemnt while taking a summer course in Python at Chalmers university.

 The program takes a set of data and with polynomial regression, it can find a polynom of an arbitrary degree n and plots it using [matplotlib](https://matplotlib.org/).
 The task of the polynomial regression is to find the list of parameters a for a given polynomial degree n.